Why we chose Pulumi

 A key feature of the framework is its ability to analyze application code.
 This analysis results in the automatic generation of specification that details the necessary resources and policies for the application's operation.
 The goal is to simplify the development process and to align resource allocation more closely with the application's actual needs.

-Our team has consistently chosen tools that not only fit our immediate needs but align with our broader company culture and long-term vision.
-In the case of provisioning infrastructure, we opted for Pulumi.
+Our team looks for tools that not only fit our immediate needs but align with our broader company culture and long-term vision.
+In the case of provisioning infrastructure, we chose Pulumi as our first IaC tool.
 Nitric uses the Pulumi Automation API for its pre-built provider plugins.

-Here are the top reasons why we chose to implement our infrastructure providers with Pulumi over Terraform.
+Here are the top reasons why we chose to implement our initial infrastructure providers with Pulumi.

 An Alignment with the DevOps Culture

 DevOps, at its core, seeks to break down the barriers between development and operations.
 It emphasizes collaboration, automation, and a shared understanding between the two traditionally siloed teams.
-Teams working with programming languages will naturally drift away from teams using low code or configuration such as Terraform.
+Working with programming languages instead of low code or configuration creates another point of shared understanding between development and operations.

 Speaking the same language

 Pulumi allows teams to define infrastructure using general-purpose programming languages like Python, TypeScript, Go, and C#.
 This means that developers and operations can use a programming language that their team is already familiar with for their infrastructure code.
-At one point we did experiment with providers written using CDKTF, but, found Pulumi providers to have greater usage, support, and stability.
+We did experiment with providers written using CDKTF, but, found Pulumi providers to have greater usage, support, and stability to get us started.

 Note: Developers of providers with Nitric are free to use any IaC solution including Terraform.

 For the providers built for our open-source framework, we opted for the performance of GO.
-Using the Pulumi automation engine and GO, our team could easily avoid the nuances of Terraform, we’ll show examples of limitations with examples in the upcoming sections.
+Using the Pulumi automation engine and GO, our team could avoid several challenges that we'll illustrate below.

 Modularity by Default